How to Prep for the TEFaQ and Get One Step Closer to the Dream Life in Quebec

-This is Quebec, the fascinating French-speaking province of Canada.
+Welcome to Quebec, the fascinating French-speaking Canadian province of historic cathedrals, cobblestone and poutine.

-If you’re thinking of making that Quebec dream a reality, you should know about the Test d’Évaluation de Français pour l’accès au Québec, or TEFaQ.
+If you’re thinking of making Quebec a reality for your French-learning journey, you should know about the Test d’Évaluation de Français pour l’accès au Québec, or TEFaQ.

 Here’s everything you need to know about the TEFaQ, how you can take it and how to study for success.